TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 But Alex worried.
 He wondered whether his age and his faith might cause Elena, Raj, and Kai to reject him, and his ideas.
 And even if they welcomed his collaboration, what about the Clojure community at large?
 The community was widely known for its respectful acceptance of diversity, but would that acceptance extend to him?

-Alex let go of his worry as he drifted off to sleep.
+Alex let go of his worry as he tried to fall sleep.
 Tomorrow he would change his flight.
 Thursday at the hacker space would be interesting.

 The last thing he saw before closing his laptop was the repository he'd just created, empty except for a README.md file containing that first Clojure definition: